bartaxyz/prefixfree-plugins/README.md

 ##### Plugin: [prefixfree.parent.js](prefixfree.parent.js)

 With this plugin you can in CSS selectors select parent element.
-Important is `!`.
 You can select parent element with code like this:

 ```css
 ul! > li.active {